Understanding your future expected returns is an important part of your investment plan.

 Your portfolio’s expected return is the weighted average of the expected return of each asset class you hold.

 The next table shows you how to calculate the expected return of a portfolio.
-Just substitute your own asset allocation for the example one below.
+Just substitute your own asset allocation into the example one below:

 Asset class | Allocation (%) | Real expected return (%) | Weighted expected return (%) |

-Feel free to use any set of figures from the first table.
-Or else mix-and-match expected returns for particular asset classes where you can find a source.
+Feel free to use any set of figures from the range of expected returns in our first table above.
+Or mix-and-match expected returns for particular asset classes where you can find a source.
 Research Affiliates and BlackRock should cover most of your bases.

 The expected return of your bond fund is its yield-to-maturity (YTM).
 Look for it on the fund’s webpage [18].

-Because most sources present nominal expected returns, remember to deduct your inflation estimate to get a real expected return.
+Because most sources present expected returns in nominal terms, remember to deduct your inflation estimate to get a real expected return.

 You should also subtract investment costs [19] and taxes.
 Keep them low!

-The expected return of a portfolio formula is therefore:
+Taken together, the formula for the expected return of a portfolio is therefore:

 - The nominal expected return of each asset class – minus inflation, costs, and taxes